Juan Mónaco: 2012

-Monaco began his 2012 campaign at the 2012 Australian Open as the 25th seed, but was upset by Philipp Kohlschreiber in the first round.
+Mónaco began his 2012 campaign at the 2012 Australian Open as the 25th seed, but was upset by Philipp Kohlschreiber in the first round.
 He then competed in the 2012 VTR Open as the top seed.
 He received a first-round bye, then defeated Igor Andreev, Albert Montañés, Jérémy Chardy, and finally Carlos Berlocq in the final.
 This was his fourth title and first since 2007, It also ended his seven consecutive runner-up finishes.
 He then represented Argentina against Germany in the first round of the Davis Cup and won his only match against Philipp Petzschner.
 He then played at the 2012 Copa Claro, losing to compatriot David Nalbandian.
 He then retired in his first-round match at the 2012 Abierto Mexicano Telcel due to dehydration against Albert Ramos.
 At the first Masters of the year, the 2012 BNP Paribas Open, he fell in the third round to eventual finalist John Isner.
 At the 2012 Sony Ericsson Open, he fell to world no. 1 and defending champion Novak Djokovic in his second Masters semifinals, after wins over Lu Yen-hsun, 14th seed Gaël Monfils, 31st seed Andy Roddick, and 8th seed Mardy Fish.
 This performance pushed him to no. 16 in the world, his highest ranking since May 2008.